gershwin-desktop/gershwin-software/README.md

 sudo pkg install gershwin-developer
 ```

-(Gershwin authentication)[git@github.com:gershwin-desktop/gershwin-authentication.git] must also be installed for this to work
+[Gershwin authentication](https://github.com/gershwin-desktop/gershwin-authentication) must also be installed for this to work

 ### Features